EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 - `--network-alias elasticsearch`: Is the name by which other containers in the network can refer to this contianer.
 - `-p 9200:9200`: Opens port `9200` so that other containers within the network can talk to this one.
 - `-p 9300:9300`: Same thing but for a different port.
-- `-e "discovery.type=single-node"`: Sets up the `discovery.type` environment virable that the image uses to configure Elasticsearch with.
+- `-e "discovery.type=single-node"`: Sets up the `discovery.type` environment variable that the image uses to configure Elasticsearch with.
 - `elasticsearch:7.8.1`: Specifies that our container will be running version `7.8.1` of Elasticsearch.

 ### Containerizing Magento